litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-User-Management.md

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Login as Admin, Goto the user-managements page.
-- Try creating user by leaving full name empty.
+- Try creating a user by leaving your full name empty.

 #### &nbsp;&nbsp;&nbsp;Expected Output